 New Program • Operating Costs and Staffing • Training Providers

-Application instructions, requirements, and other information about the online application process for tribes and tribal organizations and for IHS federal facilities are available in the Federal Register and the funding announcement.
+Application instructions, requirements, and other information about the online application process for tribes and tribal organizations and for IHS federal facilities are available in the funding announcement.

 For programmatic or technical